njaalf/covsim/README.md

 The IG approach is comparable to the Vale-Maurelli approach, in that it is fast and precise.
 Only skewness and kurtosis of the marginals is provided.
 The marginal distributions are therefore not fully controlled using IG.

+### PLSIM

+has a similar interface as that of IG.
+Skewness and kurtosis is pre-specified.
+PLSIM is flexible beyond the default values.
+Numsegments can be increased, or the breakpoints manually set by providing gammalist.

 References
 ----------
 Grønneberg, S., Foldnes, N. Covariance Model Simulation Using Regular Vines.
 Psychometrika 82, 1035–1051 (2017). https://doi.org/10.1007/s11336-017-9569-6

 Njål Foldnes & Ulf Henning Olsson (2016) A Simple Simulation Technique for Nonnormal Data with Prespecified Skewness, Kurtosis, and Covariance Matrix, Multivariate Behavioral Research, 51:2-3, 207-219, DOI: 10.1080/00273171.2015.1133274

+Njål Foldnes & Steffen Grønneberg (2021) Non-normal data simulation using piecewise linear transforms.
+Submitted to Structural Equation Modeling.